CaptureFlow/captureflow-py/README.md

 # captureflow-py

-Leverage the deep context embedded in your deployed app to fuel LLMs, turning boring maintenance tasks into an AI-enhanced evolution, all while keeping a human in the loop.
+Leverage the deep context embedded in your deployed app to fuel LLMs, turning boring maintenance tasks into an AI-enhanced evolution:

 - **Context-Driven Code Enhancement**: Improve your code quality by leveraging the deep contextual insights provided by LLM agents observing traces from production.
-- **Trace-Based Test Creation & Auto-Debugging:** Transform traces into a robust foundation for generating tests and automating bug fix implementation.
+- **Trace-Based Auto-Debugging & Test Creation:** Transform traces into a foundation for generating tests and automating bug fix implementation.
 - **Execution Graph "Replays" as new way of validating suggestions:** Use traces to simulate specific parts of the execution graph, ensuring the validity of suggestions and mitigating the risk of hallucinations.

 ## Project timeline